Medically Reviewed By: Aaron Horn, LMFT, MA

 What can a psychologist help you with?

-A psychologist can help you with an abundance of issues related to mental health, interpersonal relationships, family, work, school, and any other concerns that arise in your life.
+According to the American Psychology Association, a psychologist through psychological science can help you with an abundance of issues related to mental health, interpersonal relationships, family, work, school, and any other concerns that arise in your life.
 You may see a counselor one on one, or you may engage in group therapy, couples counseling, or family therapy.
 The kind of counseling you pursue depends on your individual needs.
 Every psychologist is unique; some have an impeccably gentle approach, whereas others use tough love.
 Some will present information to you in a way that’s cut-and-dry, whereas others will let you come to your own conclusions.
 A therapist, counselor, or psychologist will nearly always have an area that is their specialty.
 Some may focus on trauma, whereas another could focus on family therapy or relationships.
 Psychologists must stay informed on emerging science related to psychology so that they can help people in the best way possible.
 If you see a psychologist that doesn’t click with you, don’t be afraid to seek a better fit.

 If you need help with mental health concerns or other life issues, a counselor or therapist at ReGain can help.
 Online counseling is an excellent way to get the help that you need from a therapist, psychologist, or counselor at an affordable cost.
-In the United States, mental health treatment can be very expensive, so affordability is a wonderful benefit of remote counseling.
+In the United States, mental health treatment can be very expensive which makes it hard to find a therapist, so affordability is a wonderful benefit of remote counseling.
 The best thing about online counseling is that you can access it from the privacy of your own home.
 Whether you're dealing with a mental health condition, relationship concerns, or something else, a mental health provider can help.

 Frequently Asked Questions (FAQs)